-Many believers today who are rich in material possessions have fallen into the trap or snare of riches by arrogantly attributing their riches to their diligence, self-righteousness and good works, and by looking down on their poor brethren, regarding them as being slothful, unrighteous or ungodly.
+Many believers today who are rich in material possessions have fallen into the trap or snare of riches by arrogantly attributing their riches only to their diligence, self-righteousness and good works, and by looking down on their poor brethren, regarding them as being slothful, unrighteous or ungodly.

-There is a natural tendency for a rich pastor of a mega church in the city to regard himself as more anointed, gifted and spiritual than his fellow poor pastor of a small congregation in a remote village.
+There is a natural tendency for a rich pastor of a mega church in the city to regard himself as more anointed, gifted, and spiritual than his fellow poor pastor of a small congregation in a remote village.

-It is deceitfulness of riches to measure or judge your spiritual maturity, gifting, anointing, holiness or faithfulness by your riches, wealth, or material possessions.
+It is deceitfulness of riches to measure or judge your spiritual maturity, gifting, anointing, holiness, or faithfulness by your riches, wealth, or material possessions.

 It is deceitfulness of riches for the believers to see themselves as the proud owners of God’s resources entrusted to their care, thereby failing to see themselves as God’s stewards.

 A true steward has nothing to boast about or show off, for he is not the real owner of the resources under his care or at his disposal.
 It is indeed foolishness and ignorance for any man to brag or boast about his riches or wealth.

 Paul queries, “For who makes you differ from another?
 And what do you have that you did not receive?
 Now if you did indeed receive it, why do you boast as if you had not received it?”
 (1 Cor.
 4:7 NKJV).